Data-Visualization-Intro/2-SVG/readme.md

 - a [smiley face emoji](https://dataviz-exercises.netlify.app/emoji/index.html)
 - a [hexadecimal color browser](https://dataviz-exercises.netlify.app/css-colors/index.html)

-We will continue to work with JavaScript - adding some additional methods to our toolbelt - and will have a brief introduction to a single method from [D3](https://d3js.org).
+We will continue to work with JavaScript - adding some additional methods to our toolbelt (querySelectorAll, data attributes, spread operators) - and will have a brief introduction to a [D3](https://d3js.org) method.

 ## SVG